NATIONAL METH AWARENESS DAY

-November 30, has been declared National Methamphetamine Awareness Day as a part of a nationwide effort to further educate the American public about the effects of methamphetamine abuse on families and communities.
-The initiative hopes to increase awareness and decrease demand for the highly-addictive drug.
+As part of a nationwide effort, November 30th has been declared National Methamphetamine Awareness Day.
+The day aims to educate the American public about the effects of methamphetamine abuse on families and communities.
+As part of the initiative, it is hoped to increase awareness and decrease demand for the highly-addictive drug.

 A national survey found one out of six young adults has used illicit drugs in the last month.
 Brain scientists now know why just one use of crystal meth (methamphetamine) can make a person feel hooked.

 The awareness day is an effort to send a prevention message to potential meth users.
 It also gets the message out about available programs to current users.
 In some parts of the country, meth use is increasing while in others it continues to rise.